St. Francis Brooklyn Terriers: Men's

 From 2013 to 2014, Srdjan Mihaljevic an alumnus of St. Francis College and former water polo player was the head coach.
 Mihaljevic inherited a team that placed third in the 2012 NCAA Final Four and was ranked tenth in preseason polls.
 In 2013, the Terriers went on to a 23–12 record and won the Northern Division and Eastern Championships, in the process qualifying for an NCAA National Championship berth.
 In winning back-to-back Eastern Championships, St. Francis joins Yale University (1972–74), Bucknell (1977–80), Brown (1983–85), the United States Naval Academy (1986–88, 2006–08) and the University of Massachusetts (1993–96, 1998–99) as the only programs in league history to claim back-to-back crowns.
 The championship marks the first in the career of first-year head coach Srdjan Mihaljevic as the former SFC assistant coach claimed the Dick Russell Coach of the Tournament award for guiding the Terriers to the program's fourth championship in eight appearances in the Championship Game.
 The Terriers defeated UC San Diego in the NCAA Men's Water Polo Championship play-in game.
-The Terriers then lost in the semi-finals to top seeded USC and in the consolation game to Stanford, to finish fourth in the NCAA Tournament.
+The Terriers then lost in the semi-finals to top seeded USC and in the consolation game to Stanford, to finish fourth in the NCAA tournament.
 During the 2014 season, the Terriers under-performed and finished at 16–13.
 After the season head coach Srdjan Mihaljevic announced that he was resigning.

 Former Olympian Igor Zagoruiko was named Head Coach for the 2015 season.
 At the beginning of the 2016 season, the Terriers were ranked at 20th in the CWPA's preseason poll.
 Under Zagoruiko, the Terriers were a mediocre 28–26 and did not win any postseason tournaments.
 For the 2017 season, the Terriers hired, alumnus Bora Dimitrov, the youngest head coach in NCAA varsity men's water polo at the time of his hiring.

 Soccer

-Both the Men's and Women's soccer teams plays their home matches at Brooklyn Bridge Park Pier 5, located on the East River in Brooklyn Heights, Brooklyn.
+Both the Men's and Women's soccer teams played their home matches at Brooklyn Bridge Park Pier 5, located on the East River in Brooklyn Heights, Brooklyn.